-The year 2016 was about reaching the highest level of cosiness and comfort carried by the Danish term ‘hygge’.
-Now, there’s an even better, more sustainable and enjoyable lifestyle we’ll all be wanting in 2017.
+A few years back was about reaching the highest level of cosiness and comfort carried by the Danish term 'hygge'.
+Now, there's an even better, more sustainable and enjoyable lifestyle to get on board with.

-Last year, you could barely log onto any social media platform without being besieged by the Danish word hygge (pronounced hoo-ga), which roughly translates to ‘cosiness’ in English – inspiring Instagram-loving consumers to buy into a lifestyle of chunky-knit cushions, faux-fur throws, fluffy sheepskin rugs, scented candles, hot chocolate topped with lashings of whipped cream and roaring fires.
-Now lagom, the Swedish concept of ‘not too much, not too little,’ is set to influence 2017.
+Skip back a few years, you could barely log onto any social media platform without being besieged by the Danish word hygge (pronounced hoo-ga), which roughly translates to 'cosiness' in English – inspiring Instagram-loving consumers to buy into a lifestyle of chunky-knit cushions, faux-fur throws, fluffy sheepskin rugs, scented candles, hot chocolate topped with lashings of whipped cream and roaring fires.
+Now lagom, the Swedish concept of 'not too much, not too little,' is set to influence.

 What is lagom?